smusker/logic-mechinterp/README.md

 Increases the reliability of results by enhancing statistical significance.
 Variability control through random seeds and temperature settings provides necessary diversity in model outputs without altering the prompt structure.

+Note:

+Change and Reason:

+Removed device_map="auto" to keep the model on a single device.
+Using inputs_embeds with model.generate() is incompatible with sharded models, causing device mismatch errors.
+Future Consideration:

+Larger models may require multi-GPU support for memory and computation.
+Alternate Multi-GPU Solutions:

+Avoid inputs_embeds with model.generate(), using input_ids instead.
+Ensure tensors are correctly placed across devices.
+Use Accelerate, DeepSpeed, or FairScale for parallelism.
+Apply gradient checkpointing to reduce memory use.
+These changes enable multi-GPU use while maintaining intervention compatibility.

 **********************************//////////////////////******************************************